 A cyst is an abnormal, closed sac-like structure within a tissue that contains fluid.
-A cyst can occur anywhere in the body and can vary in size.
-Presence of Cysts, tumours and skin lesions of the hand and upper extremity are common, often as lumps and bumps.
+A cyst can happen anywhere in the body and can vary in size.
+Presence of cysts, tumours and skin lesions of the hand and upper extremity are common, often as lumps and bumps.

 Clinically, one should determine if the tumour or cyst is bony, cystic, or soft tissue in nature.
 The site, size, shape, consistency and margins of the lesion should be determined, including the condition of the overlying skin, its mobility, whether it is stuck to the underlying tissues, or closely related to important structures such as tendons and nerves.
-In view of this, a detailed clinical examination should be conducted by a qualified hand surgeon.
+A detailed clinical examination should be conducted by a qualified hand surgeon.
 Advice on the necessity of surgery can also be given.

 Sometimes a lump in the wrist may not be a cyst.
 From clinical examination if we suspect it to be more than a cyst, radiological examination such as X-Ray or MRI can help in making the diagnosis.